3liz/lizmap-docker-compose/README.md

 ### Windows

+In order to user Docker on Windows you must install [Docker desktop for Windows](https://docs.docker.com/desktop/windows/install/)

 You can execute same commands as Linux part given above if you use `make` (optional).

 Or in command powershell execute: